 When you are finished you should have a shallow, rectangular shaped box with no top.
 You are now halfway done with your piggy's new paradise!

-Connecting the Grids
+Step 4: Connect the Grids

 Now that your coroplast base is finished, you can start to assemble the sides that will go around the perimeter of your cage.

 Using the zip ties, connect your grids on the top, bottom, and center.
 For my 2x4 cage, I connected each side separate to lay flat.
 I had two sides that were 4 grids connected across, and two that were 2 grids connected across.
 The image on the right shows 3 of my grid squares connected to create part of a side.